Modern Slavery Act Statement

 - Anti-bribery and Corruption Policy and Gifts and Entertainment Policy, which set out our zero-tolerance approach towards the receipt or request of bribes and other corrupt behaviour; and

 - We proactively support community organisations and develop relationships with organisations that are working to address issues that are a priority for our firm.
+Silver Lake supports community and equal opportunity initiatives, such as SEO London’s ‘Careers’ program, which the firm participates in.

 Our SLE legal and compliance team take responsibility for implementing the objectives considered in this statement, monitoring progress of our efforts in this area and issues (should they arise) and report back to SLE’s Management Committee directly as appropriate.